Rachel Wyse: Personal life

 Rachel became engaged to showjumper Tim Gredley on 5 February 2018.

 They were married on 12 January 2019 with a reception at Adare Manor in Co Limerick.

 On 8 March 2020, Wyse announced she and her husband Tim Gredley were expecting their first child.
 On 24 July 2020, Wyse gave birth to a baby girl called Isabella.

 Rachel and husband Tim welcomed their second child, a daughter named Charlotte in December 2021.
 The new arrival was pictured on Wyse’s Instagram account on Christmas Day 2021.

 Sports career

-She competed internationally for Ireland as part of two European Showjumping Championships teams and has competed on the Irish National circuit.
+She competed internationally for Ireland as part of two European Show Jumping Championships teams and has competed on the Irish National circuit.

 On St. Patrick's Day 2011, Wyse rode Silent Jo at Cheltenham in the charity race for Cancer Research UK.
 She raised more than £60,000 for the charity.
 She was invited to the House of Lords to receive recognition as one of Cancer Research UK's top fundraisers in 2011.

 Wyse has a Saturday column in the Irish Independent, WYSE ON SPORT, which contains opinion pieces covering all sports.